PRIVACY POLICY

 • Master data (e.g. title, first name, last name, title, academic degree, gender, date and place of birth, nationality, address, telephone number, e-mail address, marital status, residence and work permit, application photo);

-Furthermore, we may process your personal data insofar as this is necessary for the fulfillment of a legal obligation or the defense of asserted legal claims against us pursuant to Art.
-6 (1) lit. c GDPR.
-A legitimate interest is, for example, a duty to provide evidence in proceedings under the General Equal Treatment Act (AGG).
+Furthermore, we may process your personal data if this is necessary in accordance with Art.
+6 para.
+1 lit. c GDPR for the fulfillment of a legal obligation or for the defense of asserted legal claims against us.
+A legitimate interest is, for example, a duty to provide evidence in proceedings under the German General Equal Treatment Act (AGG).

 H. Data recipients